barkatash/YouTube-server/README.md

 The cpp server is listening on port 3333.

 To run the js server, use "npm run start".
+*You also need to have the mongo Db and to get the videos, users and all the data so you should run the script named: script.js from this branch.
 Dependencies:
 JWT Bearer
 express